 The Embassy of Canada in Bangkok offers trade and immigration services, in addition to managing political, economic, and cultural cooperation.
 Embassy staff visit Laos regularly and engage with Lao officials on topics of mutual interest.
 Canada’s political objectives in Laos include encouraging capacity building in the area of human rights and improving human security.

 Canada and Laos are partners in l’Organisation internationale de la Francophonie, which is dedicated to the goals of promoting peace, cooperation, and sustainable development.
 Our shared membership allows us to work together to celebrate and support the international French-speaking community.
-In 2007, Canada participated in the 65th Permanent Council of la Francophonie and the 23rd Ministerial Conference, which was hosted by Laos.
 Through the Canadian Francophonie Scholarship Program Canada provides scholarships to support Lao citizens to pursue undergraduate or graduate degrees taught in French at Canadian universities and colleges.

 Canada also cooperates with Laos as a Dialogue Partner of the Association of Southeast Asian Nations (ASEAN).
 Both countries are also members of the security-oriented ASEAN Regional Forum (ARF).